bartbilliet/BotFramework-FreshDeskChannel/README.md

 # Custom FreshDesk channel for the Bot Framework
-Initial quick and dirty draft.
-Code not optimized yet, can still contain bugs.
-Few todo's are marked still in code.
+Initial quick draft.
+Code can definitely still be optimized.

 ## Goal
 - Provide a community-driven custom channel for the Microsoft Bot Framework to allow reading from, and sending responses to, support tickets in the [FreshDesk customer service application](https://freshdesk.com/).